Kaltsoon/react-native-material/material/2-react-native-basics.md

 Perhaps the most important properties of a flex container are the following:

 - [flexDirection](https://css-tricks.com/almanac/properties/f/flex-direction/) property controls the direction in which the flex items are laid out within the container.
-Possible values for this property are `row` (default value), `row-reverse`, `column` and `column-reverse`.
+Possible values for this property are `row`, `row-reverse`, `column` (default value) and `column-reverse`.
 Flex direction `row` will lay out the flex items from left to right, whereas `column` from top to bottom. `*-reverse` directions will just reverse the order of the flex items.
 - [justifyContent](https://css-tricks.com/almanac/properties/j/justify-content/) property controls the aligment of flex items along the main axis (defined by the `flexDirection` property).
 Possible values for this property are `flex-start` (default value), `flex-end`, `center`, `space-between`, `space-around` and `space-evenly`.
 - [alignItems](https://css-tricks.com/almanac/properties/a/align-items/) property does the same as `justifyContent` but for the opposite axis.
 Possible values for this property are `flex-start`, `flex-end`, `center`, `baseline` and `stretch` (default value).